-From stay-at-home orders and the CDC’s recommendation to avoid contact with others as much as possible, the traditional practices of in-person property showings and open houses have become difficult and at times unfeasible.
-Real estate agents now many times, need to rely on virtual showings.
-Often photos do not do a property justice, so agents have come up with more innovative methods to showcase a home.
-These can take the form of pre-recorded videos, Facebook live streaming, or FaceTime and Zoom tours, in which the selling agent will go to the home and videocall the potential buyers to walk them through the house.
+From stay-at-home orders and the CDC’s recommendation to avoid contact with others as much as possible, the traditional practices of in-person property showings and open houses have become difficult, and at times unfeasible.
+Now, real estate agents often need to rely on virtual showings.
+And, because photos do not do a property justice, some agents have come up with more innovative methods to showcase a home.
+These can take the form of pre-recorded videos, Facebook live streaming, FaceTime and Zoom tours.
+This allows the selling agent to be at the home physically and video call the potential buyers while walking them through the house.

 This practice was already standard in some cases pre-COVID, especially for buyers who lived out of the state or the country.
 In terms of the impact on real estate legal service, if buyers have never seen a house in person, the closing paperwork may include certain language stating the buyers are accepting third party opinions on the property’s condition.
 Make sure the buyers and sellers are both aware of the responsibility taken on when conducting a closing in which the buyers have not seen the house in person.

 Due to the constrained nature of negotiating property deals during the pandemic, the Coronavirus Extension Addendum to Contract was adopted.
 This has created a significant change in the normal offering of real estate legal services.
 Here is an example of a Coronavirus Extension Addendum to Contract in Florida.
 Due to work stoppage, illness, travel issues, and other factors, buyers and sellers may consent to adjusting the dates or time periods for routine closing processes.